AaronTunney/MeerkatExtra/README.md

 # MeerkatExtra

-A description of this package.
+A framework built on top of MeerkatBase in order to demonstrate DocC.